-1. Amount charged by provider \$2000 Amount allowed by primary payer, based on contractual obligation with provider \$1,000 Amount allowed by secondary payer, based on the contracted rate for network providers or the State rate for out-of- network providers \$400 Amount allocated to deductible/coinsurance by primary payer \$550 Amount paid to provider by primary payer (allowable less deductible) \$450 Amount paid to provider by secondary payer \$0 Adjudication.
+1. Amount charged by provider: \$2000 Amount allowed by primary payer, based on contractual obligation with provider \$1,000 Amount allowed by secondary payer, based on the contracted rate for network providers or the State rate for out-of- network providers \$400 Amount allocated to deductible/coinsurance by primary payer \$550 Amount paid to provider by primary payer(allowable less deductible) \$450 Amount paid to provider by secondary payer \$0 Adjudication.
 The secondary payer, MHS, pays \$0.
-The Health allowable amount (\$400).
+The allowable amount (\$400).
 The member cannot t paid by the primary payer (\$450) is greater than the N MHS 2.
-Amount charged by provider \$2,000 Amount allowed by primary payer, based on contractual obligation with provider \$1,000 Amount allowed by secondary payer, based on the contracted rate for network providers or the State rate for out-of- network providers \$800 Amount allocated to deductible/coinsurance by primary payer \$550 Amount paid to provider by primary payer \$450 Amount paid to provider by secondary payer \$350 Adjudication .
-The secondary payer, MHS Health, pays paid the provider (\$450) and the MHS Health allowabl e difference between the amount the primary payer ac (\$800), which is less than the member's liability. ctually 3.
-Amount charged by provider \$1,000 Amount allowed by primary payer, based on contractual obligation with provider \$1,000 Amount allowed by secondary payer, based on the contracted rate for network providers or the State rate for out-of- network providers \$1,200 Amount allocated to deductible/coinsurance by primary payer \$550 Amount paid to provider by primary payer \$450 Amount paid to provider by secondary payer \$550 provider (\$450) and the MHS Health allowable amount (\$1,200), but not to exceed the member's liability of \$550.
+Amount charged by provider: \$2,000 Amount allowed by primary payer, based on contractual obligation with provider \$1,000 Amount allowed by secondary payer, based on the contracted rate for network providers or the State rate for out-of- network providers \$800 Amount allocated to deductible/coinsurance by primary payer \$550 Amount paid to provider by primary payer \$450 Amount paid to provider by secondary payer \$350 Adjudication .
+The secondary payer, MHS Health, pay paid the provider (\$450) and the MHS Health allowable e difference between the amount the primary payer ac (\$800), which is less than the member's liability. ctually 3.
+Amount charged by provider: \$1,000 Amount allowed by primary payer, based on contractual obligation with provider \$1,000 Amount allowed by secondary payer, based on the contracted rate for network providers or the State rate for out-of- network providers \$1,200 Amount allocated to deductible/coinsurance by \$550 primary payer